Jian-l/academic-kickstart/content/home/whynot.md

 +++

-You may wonder why the url is not jian li.
-The story behind the url is this:

-1. Web domains are hard to come by and jianli.com was taken.
+Web domains as you may have guess are hard to come by and jianli.com is unfortunately taken.

-2. CV or 简历 (jiǎn lì) in chinese have similar pronunciation in chinese and is spelled identically to my name.
+This website is a play on words that CV or **简历** (jiǎn lì) in chinese have similar pronunciation in chinese and is spelled identically to my name.

-I hope something here have caught your eye and made you want to learn more about the actual Jian Li, and not just my 简历.
+What I hope you take away from this is there is more to me than just my **简历**.

 If you have a opportunity or project that you think could use my help or just want to drop me a note, please feel free to get in touch!